My company wants me to pay for travel on my card: Is this allowed?

 Laws on business travel vary from country to country, and within countries.
 In general, it is sometimes legal for employers to ask their full-time or part-time employees to pay for business travel up front.
 However, this depends on the country you are located in.

-Under US federal law, to pay employees for any time they control, including travel time, .
+Under US federal law, employers are required to pay employees for any time they control, including travel time, according to the Department of Labor.
 But federal law does not require reimbursement for travel expenses.

 Many EU member states have national legislation governing business travel, including expense reimbursement.
-For example, , employers are required to reimburse employees for certain travel expenses, and these expenses should be reimbursed in advance, or the employee should be given a traveler’s check or company credit card.
+For example, in Czechia (the Czech Republic), employers are required to reimburse employees for certain travel expenses, and these expenses should be reimbursed in advance, or the employee should be given a traveler’s check or company credit card.

 If you are concerned about the legal status of your company’s business travel program, you’ll have to check the laws that apply in your specific country, state, and region.